Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 Cancellation/delay of classes due to weather conditions will be announced over local radio and television stations.
 A detailed message will also be available by calling the University’s emergency line at (401) 232-6002.

 The announcement to cancel or delay classes will also be available on the university website at www.bryant.edu.
-When individual classes are cancelled, students will be notified via their Bryant e-mail accounts.
-Any cancelled classes will be rescheduled by the Program and may occur outside of normal scheduled class hours, to include evenings and weekends.
+When individual classes are canceled, students will be notified via their Bryant email accounts.
+Any canceled classes will be rescheduled by the Program and may occur outside of normal scheduled class hours, to include evenings and weekends.

 Credit Hour